rushikc/pennywise/README.md

 ## Architecture

-MyExpense is built using a modern front-end architecture with the following key components:
+PennyWise is built using a modern front-end architecture with the following key components:

 ### Technology Stack